 My Wedding Photography Approach

-Wedding ceremonies can sometimes be a challenge to photograph, requiring a delicate balancing act between being as discrete and unobtrusive as possible, while also capturing the beautiful and memorable pictures that my couples expect and desire.
+Wedding ceremonies can sometimes be a challenge to photograph, requiring a delicate balancing act between being as discrete and unobtrusive as possible so as to not be too much of a distraction, while also capturing the beautiful and memorable pictures that my couples expect and desire.

-For church ceremonies, I will sometimes shoot with flash during the processional (and recessional) depending on the lighting, but then will shoot with just the available light the rest of the time.
-I'll be at the first pew (nearest the altar) during the processional, which also enables me to get the shot of the groom's reaction to seeing the bride for the first time if there was no first look (and even if there was a first look, I still usually like to get this shot), and then for the rest of the ceremony I'll be off to the sides and at the rear of the church, sometimes moving partially up the center aisle for capturing certain key moments, such as the exchange of rings or the first kiss.
-This approach generally meets the approval of most churches, though some occasionally have more restrictive rules that require me to only shoot from the back of the church.
+For church ceremonies, there are usually restrictions that limit where photographers and videographers can position themselves, but typically these rules match up with how I would shoot anyway.
+I will sometimes use flash during the processional (and recessional) depending on the lighting, but then will shoot with just the available light the rest of the time.
+I'll be at the first pew (nearest the altar) during the processional, which also enables me to get the shot of the groom's reaction to seeing the bride for the first time if there was no first look (and even if there was a first look, I still usually like to get this shot), and then for the rest of the ceremony I'll be off to the sides and at the rear of the church, occasionally moving partially up the center aisle for capturing certain key moments, such as the exchange of rings or the first kiss.
+This approach generally meets the approval of most churches in the New Orleans area, though some occasionally have more restrictive rules that require me to only shoot from the back of the church or choir loft.

 Similarly, while the altar of most churches will usually be reasonably well-lit, lighting conditions in other indoor venues may dictate that I supplement it with my equipment.
 Photographing ceremonies outside at night almost always requires some use of flash, usually by employing strategically-positioned remote flashes on light stands.